crhall-writing/crhall-writing.github.io/_poems/water.md

 and he prayed to crumbling walls
 drops of gems now glisten, fall
 and the figures rust to stonewall
-she returns in technicolored shawl
+she's back in technicolored shawl
 whittled tulips shall always sprawl

 then translucent veil contrasts